Otellu/pizza-shop-challenge/README.md

 ## Feature 1: User Authentication System

-### User Experience Requirements
+### Requirements

-- Users should be able to create both regular user and admin accounts (signup/register as either role).
+- [ ] You should be able to create both regular user and admin accounts (signup/register as either role).
-- Users should be able to log in with their credentials and be redirected based on their role.
+- [ ] Users should be able to log in with their credentials and be redirected based on their role.
+Admins should be redirected to `/admin`, while users should be redirected to `/menu`.
-- Only admin users should be able to access admin-routed pages (e.g., /admin dashboard); non-admins should be blocked and shown a "Not Authorized" page.
+- [ ] Only admin users should be able to access admin-routed pages (e.g., `/admin`); non-admins should be blocked and shown a "Not Authorized" page.

 **Involved files:**